 Membership Renewals: For those who do not pay by standing order, could you please make cheques payable to “Association of Harrogate Apprentices”

-The 2018 AGM has yet to be been booked at Harrogate Army Foundation College for the weekend:
+The 2019 AGM has been confirmed and will be held at The Army Foundation College Harrogate on the weekend: